CUHK Faculty of Law: Centre for Legal Innovation and Digital Society (CLINDS)

 The Centre facilitates and encourages cutting-edge and innovative research in law and technology at CUHK LAW.
 CLINDS was previous known as the Centre for Financial Regulation and Economic Development (CFRED) founded by Professor David Donald in 2010 to support and facilitate research in all areas of law affecting commerce and business.
 In 2017, CFRED changed the direction of its activities towards research projects related to law and technology.
 In 2022, CFRED was re-organized and renamed as CLINDS to better reflect the centre's new focus thus mirroring CUHK LAW's strength in law and technology.

 Centre for Comparative and Transnational Law (CCTL)

 Established in January 2020, the Centre aims to support faculty's research in comparative law and transnational law, with a particular focus in the fields of comparative rights and justice; comparative constitutional law; private international law; and legal history and development.
-The centre's innovative collaborative research is supported through the following 7 cluster groups: Comparative Constitutional Law Research Forum, Corporate Law and Governance Cluster, Environmental, Energy and Climate Law Cluster, Obligations Lab Asia, Private International Law Group, Transnational Economic Law and Dispute Settlement Group, and Transnational Legal History Group.
+The centre's innovative collaborative research is supported through the following 8 cluster groups: Comparative Public Law Research Forum, Corporate Law and Governance Cluster, Environmental, Energy and Climate Law Cluster, Obligations Lab Asia, Private International Law Group, Tax Law and Policy Forum, Transnational Economic Law and Dispute Settlement Group, and Transnational Legal History Group.

-Refugee Clinical Assistance Programme

-The Refugee Clinical Assistance Programme, formed in conjunction with the Justice Centre Hong Kong (formerly known as Hong Kong Refugee Advice Centre HKRAC), allows undergraduate and postgraduate law students to practice direct client services under the supervision of a qualified lawyer.
-Students receive class credits for their work at the centre, where they are involved in assisting the most vulnerable categories of asylum seekers (namely unaccompanied minors, victims of sexual and gender-based violence, etc.) with making their cases to the United Nations High Commissioner for Refugees (UNHCR) in accordance with the UNHCR's refugee status determination procedures.